 The healthiest way to eat in Germany is to cook your own food, thanks to discounts supermarkets vegetables and fruits are affordable.

-Despite the language barrier that might exist, living in Germany is not that different than being in the United States, the UK, Canada, or any other developed country.
+Despite the language barrier, living in Germany isn’t that different from being in the United States, the UK, Canada, or any other developed country.

-Because Germany is in a central location in Europe, it is easy to travel almost anywhere.
-Switzerland, Austria, France, Poland, and Belgium are all nearby and travel by bus is usually cheap.
+Because Germany is located in central Europe, it’s easy to travel almost anywhere.
+Switzerland, Austria, France, Poland, and Belgium are all nearby, and travel by bus is usually cheap.

-The pros and cons of living in Germany can help you to decide if this country is right for you.
-As long as you can manage the living expenses and taxes, you will find enough money available to keep you comfortable while you get the opportunity to go exploring at your leisure.
+The pros and cons of living in Germany can help you decide if this country is right for you.
+As long as you manage the living expenses and taxes, you will have a great time exploring and having fun in Germany.